-samples, with all sub-samples sent for testing.
+Large herds may take sequential drip samples from the vat inflow milk line into two or more vat subsamples, with all sub-samples sent for testing.
 This approach can improve the sensitivity of the CAEBMT.
 Smaller herds without milk vats may collect and submit samples from all lactating does to the lab for a pooled milk test.